Gasoline (Haim song): Live performances

-On August 20, 2020, "Gasoline" was performed on the Grammy Awards' "Press Play" show.
+On August 20, 2020, "Gasoline" was performed on the Grammy Awards's "Press Play" show.
 On September 29, 2020, Haim performed the song remotely on Jimmy Kimmel Live! in the empty parking lot of The Forum in Los Angeles.
 They performed the song on CBS This Morning on November 28, 2020.
-Swift, in a surprise appearance, joined the band at the O2 in London on their One More Haim Tour to perform the "Gasoline" remix mashed-up with Swift's "Love Story".
+Swift, in a surprise appearance, joined the band at the O2 in London on their One More Haim Tour to perform the "Gasoline" remix mashed-up with Swift's song "Love Story".